 Frequently Asked Questions (FAQs)

 Claims are stressful regardless of whether you subrogate or not.
 Below are some of the most frequently asked questions regarding the issue.
-However, if you still have questions, please leave a comment below or visit our forum.

 What is the purpose of subrogation?

 Subrogation allows an insurance company to step in as its client to process a claim while preserving all its rights to go after the claim’s responsible party.
 It helps clients get back to being fully operational faster after a claim and prevents needing to fight with another insurance company that may try to deny a claim or low-ball settlements.

 What is a waiver of subrogation?